Japanese tycoon takes off for International Space Station

 The trio lifted off as scheduled at 12:38 p.m.
 (0738 GMT) aboard Soyuz MS-20 from the Russia-leaded Baikonur launch facility in Kazakhstan.

 Maezawa and Hirano are scheduled to spend 12 days in space.
-The two will be the first self-paying tourists to visit the space station since 2009.
+The two are thought to be the first self-paying tourists to visit the space station since 2009.
 The price of the trip hasn’t been disclosed.

 “I would like to look at the Earth from space.
 I would like to experience the opportunity to feel weightlessness,” Maezawa said during a pre-flight news conference on Tuesday.
 “And I also have a personal expectation: I’m curious how the space will change me, how I will change after this space flight.”

-Note: This story has been corrected to show that Maezawa and Hirano are believed to be the first self-paying tourists to visit the space station since 2009, not that they were the first self-paying space tourists in more than a decade.